 At present, Umit is an essential member of a DevOps team working on an important government account.
 He is AWS Certified and able to steer his career in the direction he wants to take it.
 He’s building truly innovative experiences for the client, and his day to day work varies greatly.
 From securing virtual machines in the cloud, to issuing certificates and credentials, Umit loves the diversity of the work and its challenging nature.

 Yet his passion for technology and computing does not stop there, as he not only taught himself C# in his spare time but also created technical workshops on basic HTML, CSS and Java.
-These workshops are now used by the same Movement to Work programme Umit completed in 2016, and Umit is on hand during open days to explain his journey to new participants and reveal how the Apprenticeship programme changed his life.
+These workshops are now used by the same Movement to Work programme Umit completed, and Umit is on hand during open days to explain his journey to new participants and reveal how the Apprenticeship programme changed his life.

-Umit has achieved quite a lot in the short time since he joined the Get into Digital programme back in 2016, but his self-admitted proudest achievement speaks volumes to his character: the change and impact he has made on others by getting involved with career fairs, the Get into Digital programme and technical workshops.
+Umit has achieved quite a lot in the short time since he joined the Get into Digital programme, but his self-admitted proudest achievement speaks volumes to his character: the change and impact he has made on others by getting involved with career fairs, the Get into Digital programme and technical workshops.
 Umit knows how difficult it can be to find a career you’re truly passionate about, but he’s successfully completed this journey and understands what it takes to excel.
 He now has what it takes to inspire and nurture ideas in other people, so they feel positive about their decisions and empowered to achieve anything they put their mind to.
 Helping young people to imagine for themselves all that they can do and accomplish, this is Umit’s proudest achievement.